dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/solutions_10.md

 > Same question but for a fixed number of tokens and covering in Petri Nets.

-There are transitions which consume more tokens than they produces.
+There can be transitions that consume more tokens than they produce.
-Therefore, to get to the marking that we want to cover we may need more token than there is in that marking.
+Therefore, to get to the marking to be covered we may need more tokens than there are in that marking.

-Bounding the number of token only works for specific class of nets; the nets where transitions produce more token than they consume.
+Bounding the number of tokens only works for a specific class of nets; the nets where transitions produce more tokens than they consume.

 ## Model for Monitors (Synchronization Primitives)